icelandic-lt/emospeech-scripts/README.md

 You can also only generate the numeric values on stdout by not providing the `--output` and `--script` parameters.

 The parameter `--plot` is always optional and plots the distribution of the analyzed/generated emotion values.

-## Record dataset
+## Record dataset (CLI – Alternative)

 The script [rec.py](rec.py) is used for recording the raw voice samples.
 It takes the following parameters: